hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/292_057_blessed_and_beloved.md

 BLESSED AND BELOVED, (E. T. Sturdy)

-About the Sannyâsin coming over from India, I am sure he will help you in the translation work, also in other work.
+About the Sannyāsin coming over from India, I am sure he will help you in the translation work, also in other work.
 Later on, when I come, I may send him over to America.
 Today another Sannyasin has been added to the list.
 This time it is a man who is a genuine American and a religious teacher of some standing in the country.
 He was Dr. Street.
 He is now Yogananda, as his leaning is all towards Yoga.

-I have been sending regular reports to the *Brahmavâdin* from here.
+I have been sending regular reports to the *Brahmavādin* from here.
 They will be published soon.
 It takes such a long time for things to reach India!
 Things are growing nobly in India.
 As there was no hocus-pocus from the beginning, the Vedanta is drawing the attention of the highest